Exploring The Rights Of Emotional Support Animals In Public Places

 Key Takeaways

-- Emotional support animals provide comfort and support to individuals with mental health conditions.
+- Emotional support animals provide comfort and emotional stability to individuals facing mental health challenges.

 Understanding Emotional Support Animals (ESAs)